projectacrn/acrn-hypervisor/doc/introduction/index.rst

    module is activated to execute its processing APIs.
 Otherwise, the VHM module leaves the IO request in the shared page and wakes up the device model thread to process.
-5. The ACRN device model follow the same mechanism as the VHM.
+5. The ACRN device model follows the same mechanism as the VHM.
 The I/O processing thread of device model queries the IO request ring to get the PIO instruction details and checks to see if any (guest) device emulation module claims ownership of the IO port: if a module claimed it,